acrolinx/acrolinx-coding-guidance/topics/integration-points.md

 # Integration Points

 Before integrating Acrolinx into a system it makes sense to decide on the best places to integrate.
-There are two ways to check the produced content by
+There are two ways to check the produced content by:

 * an automated way to ensure certain quality standards.
 * integrating Sidebar in the editor to enable interactive user experience where content gets created.

 ![Overview of the different integration types](images/integration-types.png)

 Also consider, how to [authenticate](configuration.md#Authentication) users in an integration?
 Authentication will influence the recommendation for the [check type](check-types.md).

 ## Interactive Direct (Sidebar)